MalithaRathnayake/MicroServicesArchitecture.WebAPI/README.md

 8.Testing : Once the project started successfully please use Swagger documentaion for testing below Apis,

+      Users Microservice

+      GET
+      /api/Users

+      POST
+      /api/Users

+      GET
+      /api/Users/{id}

       Order Microservice :
        Note: User have to be save first before trying to save Order, Saved use Id should be provided when saving an Order.:

          GET
          /api/Order